Last Update: 11/3/2020

 Information You Give Us.
 In order to provide the Platform and Support Services, we may request the following information about you, including:

-If Envoy is helping your Employer seek permission for you to work in the United States or otherwise in a jurisdiction that is not your home jurisdiction, Envoy is providing its Support Services to your Employer, and the Attorneys and/or Authorized Representatives are providing your Employer with legal and/or immigration assistance.
-While Envoy and the Attorneys do not represent you (except in limited cases, such as the green card process), as an individual, in order to complete the process for applying for a work authorization, your Employer will need you to provide certain information to the Attorneys or Authorized Representatives.
-Envoy collects and processes this information on behalf of your Employer and we may use your information to provide the Support Services and to facilitate the Attorneys’ and the Authorized Representatives’ processing of their Matters.
+If Envoy is helping your Employer seek permission for you to work in the United States or otherwise in a jurisdiction that is not your home jurisdiction, Envoy is providing its Support Services to your Employer, and your Employer’s Law Firm and/or Authorized Representatives are providing your Employer with legal and/or immigration assistance.
+While Envoy does not provide services to you and your Employer’s Law Firm does not represent you (except in limited cases, such as the green card process), as an individual, in order to complete the process for applying for a work authorization, your Employer will need you to provide certain information to your Employer’s Law Firm or Authorized Representatives.
+Envoy collects and processes this information on behalf of your Employer and we may use your information to provide the Support Services and to facilitate your Employer’s Law Firm’s and the Authorized Representatives’ processing of their Matters.
 If you have any questions as to how this information (including any of your Personal Information) is used by your Employer (or on behalf of your Employer), please raise these with your Employer.